Skip to content

 Key Advantages:

-Start thinking about problems in your domain that involve relationships: - Social networks and user connections - Knowledge graphs and information relationships - Workflow systems and process connections - Data pipelines and transformation chains
+Start thinking about problems that involve connected data, as these are the areas where Jac truly excels: - Social networks and user connections - Knowledge graphs and information relationships - Workflow systems and process connections - Data pipelines and transformation chains

 Note